uncenter/uncenter.dev/src/style.md

 title: Style
 description: Just a style guide.
 collection: 'more'
-icon: "palette"
+icon: 'palette'
 ---

 This is my style guide!
-You can also read my [about page](/about) if you want to read how I *created* this website.
+You can also read my [about page](/about) if you want to read how I _created_ this website.
 This document showcases the styles that I use on this website, and is meant to be a reference for myself and others.

 {% callout "Inspiration", "info" %}
 This page is inspired and based of off [Binyamin's style guide](https://binyam.in/style/), which took inspiration from [Brian Devries's style guide](https://brianjdevries.com/style-guide/).
 {% endcallout %}

 ## Block-level elements